dfontana/dfontana.github.io/content/upgrade_to_wsl2.md

 Wasn't as straightforward as [the MSDocs made it][ms_docs].
 I had to opt into the insiders program, with my computer having been out of date for almost a year -- the slow ring was enough to get the right version.
 A few restarts later and I had a latest enough build: `19041`.
 Then it was a matter of:

 - Enable Virtual Machine Platform ('Turn Windows Features on or off' > 'Virtual Machine Platform' & 'Windows Subsystem for Linux').
 - Reboot, and while you're at the BIOS - turn on Intel Virtualization (VT-x).
 VT-d, if supported on your system, is also a good call - as it allows direct IO by the virtual machines.
 I had an issue where this was switched off and WSL2 threw a Virtualization error during installation.
-You might need to comb over some of the 'Advanced' sections of youe BIOS to find it.
+You might need to comb over some of the 'Advanced' sections of your BIOS to find it.

 Then the system was ready to _start_ installing WSL2.